lukisxyz/http/README.md

-# http
-System Programming Challenger: Simple HTTP Server With Bare Socket
+# System Programming Challenger: Simple HTTP Server Using Bare Socket

+You're asked to create a simple http server that serve a POST request and give a somekind of message what ever it is.
+On this challenge you're forbidden from using a high level framework or library about HTTP, just listen from your socket and parse manually.

+I Will create in 3 different language:
+- Typescript using Deno
+- Go Language
+- Rust language